 The Canadian Foundation for AIDS Research is the only national organization in Canada dedicated to privately funding HIV and AIDS research.
-We believe that research benefits everyone, everywhere.

 HIV and AIDS around the Globe

 - 34 million people worldwide are living with HIV.

 - Globally, young women aged 15-24 are the most vulnerable to HIV infection, with rates twice as high as in young men.

 - In 2011, 1.7 million people worldwide died from AIDS-related causes.

 - In the past year, only 38% of men who have sex with men received an HIV test.

 - Since the beginning of the epidemic, nearly 30 million people have died of HIV-related causes.

 - In 2011, 330,000 children were diagnosed as HIV-positive.